5 Things We Love About Sedona, Arizona

-Sedona, Arizona is Wildland’s newest destination and has quickly become a guest favorite.
-Conveniently located just south of the Grand Canyon and north of Phoenix, it can be reached in a half day’s travel from almost anywhere in the country.
-The 19-square mile city is surrounded by 6 wilderness areas and 1.8 million acres of National Forest that feature towering red rock formations, breathtaking canyons, and fascinating cultural history: pictographs, petroglyphs and ruins scattered over the Sedona area reveal some 5,000 years of human history.
-Native Americans built communities high in the red cliffs and farmed the land using spring-fed water, these primitive people tapped into a resource and way of living that we have only begun to understand.
+Sedona, Arizona is a Wildland Trekking destination that has quickly become a guest favorite.
+Conveniently located just south of the Grand Canyon and north of Phoenix, Sedona can be reached in a half day’s travel from almost anywhere in the country.
+The 19-square mile city is surrounded by six wilderness areas and 1.8 million acres of National Forest.
+The region features towering red rock formations, breathtaking canyons, and fascinating cultural history.
+Pictographs, petroglyphs, and ruins scattered over the Sedona area reveal some 5,000 years of human history.
+Native Americans built communities high in the red cliffs and farmed the land using spring-fed water, tapping into a resource and way of living that we have only begun to understand.

 The town itself boasts shops of all types offering local fares, chic art galleries, Vortex Tours (Sedona has a reputation among enthusiasts as a vortex site), and compelling architecture including brilliant churches that hide among red rock.
 With so much going on inside the town and out, there is a lot to offer the intrepid adventurer and the more relaxed tourist.